 - Authors lobbying for PLR in Bulgaria and Romania.
-PLRI has raised failure to set up PLR with European Commission - In Hong Kong the PLR Alliance pressing for PLR - In Taiwan government-run PLR pilot project completed successfully and PLR system could be rolled out soon - Malawi and Zanzibar have passed legislation and are working on PLR regulations - PLR campaign launched by Authors' Guild in the United States.
-Copyright Register speaking at conference in Sept in London - In South Africa ANFASA leading PLR campaign - Draft copyright legislation in Turkey makes provision for PLR
+PLRI has raised failure to set up PLR with European Commission - In Hong Kong the PLR Alliance pilot program for PLR - In Taiwan government-run PLR pilot project completed successfully and PLR system could be rolled out soon - South Korea investigating the benefits of PLR - Malawi and Zanzibar have passed legislation and are working on PLR regulations - PLR campaign launched by Authors' Guild in the United States. - In South Africa ANFASA leading PLR campaign - Draft copyright legislation in Turkey makes provision for PLR